A New Look and Convergence Rate of Federated Multi-Task Learning with Laplacian Regularization: Experiments

 \subsection{Performance of \OurAlg in Federated Multi-Task Learning}

-We first show the benefits of \OurAlg in federated multi-task learning by comparing \OurAlg with Local model (training one separate model per client), Global model (training one single model on centralized data), and MOCHA, the conventional FMTL algorithm \cite{smith17NIPS}.
-Each client represents a separate task and all clients have the same weight connection $\{a_{kl}\}$ with others.
-To compare with Local and Global models, both MOCHA and \OurAlg use full clients for training ($S= N$), and we only report the convex setting for MOCHA according to its assumption.
+We first show benefits of \OurAlg in FMTL setting by comparing \OurAlg with Local model (training one separate model per client), Global model (training one single model on centralized data), and MOCHA, the conventional FMTL algorithm \cite{smith17NIPS}.
+Note that the performance results of the FMTL algorithm in \cite{yasmin21arXiv} and MOCHA are reported similar.
+We evaluate \OurAlg on a wide range of values of $\eta \in \{5.10^{-3},10^{-3},5.10^{-2},10^{-2},10^{-1}, 1\}$ and compare with others using their best fine-tuned parameters.
+In FMTL, each client represents a separate task.
+All clients have the same weight connection $\{a_{kl}\}$ with others and no client sampling in order to make fair comparisons with Local, Global models, and MOCHA.
+We also provide details on how to choose the different values of $\{a_{kl}\}$ in supplementary material.
+We only report the convex setting for MOCHA according to its assumption as stated in Section 3.1 \cite{smith17NIPS}.

-From the results in Table.~\ref{T:compare_task}, \OurAlg\ achieves the highest performance, followed by MOCHA, Local model, and Global model.
-The results are reasonable because both MOCHA and \OurAlg have the ability to learn models for multiple related tasks simultaneously and capture relationships amongst clients.
-Moreover, the Local model at individual client learns only its own data without any contribution from the model of other clients while the Global model only does a single task that is not well generalized on highly non-i.i.d data.
-Therefore, \OurAlg is appropriate for handling the statistical difficulties in practical FL systems.
+The results in Fig.~\ref{F:SubEta} show that, \OurAlg\ achieves the highest performance, followed by MOCHA, Local model, and Global model.
+While the Local model at individual client learns only its own data without any contribution from the model of other clients, the Global model only does a single task that is not well generalized on highly non-i.i.d data.
+We also recognize that Local model suffers overfitting when the data size at clients is small.
+By contrast, MOCHA and \OurAlg\ have the ability to learn models for multiple related tasks simultaneously and capture relationships amongst clients.
+Especially in the case of \OurAlg, using Laplacian regularization allows utilizing additional information about the structures of clients' models to increase the learning performance, and the contribution from clients having the large data size to those having smaller ones becomes more significant.